Sanganakallu: Pottery

 The first pottery started showing up in Mesolithic phase.
 The pottery was usually dull brown or black, and hand-made out of coarse clay.
 Pale-gray pots made of fine clay mixed with lime and mica were also excavated.
 The pottery from the later Neolithic period were more fine, thin, and polished.
 They were all burnt and wheel turned.
 The ornamental pottery was decorated in a finger groove pattern and a few shards were found painted purple.
 A few pots were perforated and the significance of that is not yet known.

 1964 excavation

 In this excavation, a one room Neolithic circular house was excavated.
 The wall was made with bamboo and clay and the floor was covered in potholes.
 There was a hearth in the center of the house, and there is evidence of it being burned.
 Other than the house structure, a few terracotta figurines in the shape of birds or bulls were also found as well as more stone tools and pottery.
 Animal remains were also collected, the majority of which were cow bones.

-Earliest agriculturists
+Early agriculturists

 The people who settled at Sanganakallu were early agriculturists, who cultivated small millets and pulses.
 They kept sheep, cattle, and had separate areas for dumping dung (ash mounds).
 It is hypothesized these ash mounds were for burning cow dung possibly in a ritual manner.